kdoore/CS2335-Gitbook/project-3-steps.md

 Create 2 UI-Text fields:  LevelText, TimerText: these will display the level number and the timer in seconds.
 Populate the LevelManager public fields in the Inspector panel using these gameObjects.

+Optional:  Create a LevelScore UI-Text, showing the LevelScore and MaxLevel score for each level.  ( The PlayerStats score displays the total accumulated score)